A Modern Council for Crafting Culture and Nurturing Our Shared Futures Together

 VOL IV: ON CONFLICT AND REPAIR

-Creative work isn’t separate from tension.
-In fact, it often emerges because of it.
-Conflict reveals what matters to us at the core level.
-It helps us to understand our own boundaries and definition.
-It helps us identify what needs to change.
-And it calls us into deeper responsibility for what we’re shaping, both in our communities and in the unseen architectures of culture.
+Creative work doesn’t exist apart from conflict.
+Often, it emerges because of it.
+Tension reveals what matters.
+It sharpens our sense of what needs to change.
+And it calls us into deeper responsibility for what we’re shaping in our lives, our communities, and the cultures we’re part of.

 VOL V: VISION AND THE SUBTLE BODY